 Granola recipes

-Oats are really versatile, so if porridge isn't your thing, then why not make some of my granola?
-There are lots of granola recipe on the site, but here are a few of them:
+Oats are really versatile and are a low histamine food on the SIGHI list, so if porridge isn't your thing, then why not make some of my granola?
+There are lots of granola recipes on the site, but here are a few of them:

 Low histamine nut and seed muesli

-And if you are pressed for time and having breakfast on the go, then my coconut macadamia nut cookies are fun and healthy (ish!).
+And if you are pressed for time and having breakfast on the go, I can help you out with some low histamine cookies!
+You'll love my coconut macadamia nut cookies and my cardamom oatmeal cookies which are both fun and healthy (ish!).

 Quinoa porridge